Susan940711/Karenni_combined/README.md

 - IDP
 - Td2_indicator

+For the `indicators` summary sheet, it keeps township-level rows only (removes clinic rows) and does not append Karenni Total rows.

-It appends new rows in `Organization` as `Karenni Total` by summing reported numeric values from CHDN and KNA.
+For other target sheets, it appends new rows in `Organization` as `Karenni Total` by summing reported numeric values from CHDN and KNA.

 ## Files
 - `combine_karenni_reports.py` - command-line combiner